-We have some supportive thoughts for parents whose children are moving off to college.
+We have advice for parents whose teens are moving off to college.

-My daughter received her master’s degree this week and is entering her second year of full-time employment.
-We’ve gotten this grown-up mother-daughter relationship groove down.
-To my friends taking children to college for the first time, I may seem cool with having an adult child now, but a few years ago, I was a mess.
+I’ve gotten this grown-up mother-daughter relationship groove down.
+To my friends taking children to college for the first time, I may seem cool with having an adult child now, but when it was me making that freshman-year drive with all her stuff in the back of the car … well, I was a mess.

-I didn’t cry when we moved her into the dorm.
-Not when I drove away from campus, not as I made my way back home from Knoxville.
+There were no tears when we moved her into the dorm.
+Not when I drove away from campus, not as I made my way back to Nashville from the University of Tennessee in Knoxville.
 But the next week, when I reached for the specific brand and flavor of oatmeal that she liked and realized I had no reason to buy it, I bawled like a baby.
 Choking, snot-nosed sobbing.
-In the cereal aisle at the Bellevue Publix.
+In the cereal aisle at the neighborhood Publix.

 As I look back with the benefit of hindsight, here are some thoughts for parents who have just sent or are about to send their babies off to college: